Like Adele, Young People Get Divorced Too

 But like Kai and Micaela, Helly Acton, author of The Shelf, believes that having the courage to get divorced and start afresh at the age of 27 was "the best thing that ever happened to me".
 Prior to getting married in her 20s, Helly had always thought that having a boyfriend gave her "worth" and "value".
 "I always sought that sort of validation from relationships," she says, admitting that she jumped from one relationship to the next.
 "Some of them were short, some of them were longer, but I never really stopped to pause and think about what I was worth or what I deserved from a relationship."
 Helly, now 38, met her ex-husband in her early 20s when they were working for the same company in London.
 He was about 10 years older than her and Helly found him "good-looking, charming, hilarious, fun, wild...
 We just had a really good time."
 However, she adds: "There was almost a bit of a danger element to him.
 He was quite volatile in terms of his temperament," including "mood swings" and "disappearing acts".
 Deciding to move to Australia together and doing some travelling along the way, Helly admits that she "allowed this pattern to continue" in their relationship.

 "I don’t know if I’d get married again, but I’d have a big party," says Kai, who has started dating again.
 "Marriage does just feel like paperwork.
 If I did, I wouldn’t rush into it."
 Micaela feels similarly.
 "I don’t think I’d get married again," she says.
 "I think it’s just too complicated to get divorced."
-It costs £593 to file for divorce in the UK but there is no obligation to get lawyers involved.
+In Ontario, court fees are $632 and in the UK it costs £593 ($997) to file for divorce but there is no obligation to get lawyers involved.
 "The most important thing for me, mental health-wise, is to just get divorced.
 I hate this interim period.
 I think this is probably more complicated and more emotionally draining," says Micaela.
 However, she’s made dating part of her healing process.
 "I didn’t want to put it on this pedestal and be terrified of it.
 I didn’t want to start thinking people were bad and that I didn’t trust anybody," she says.
 "I have had positive experiences.
 It has played quite a big part for me being able to confidently look to the future.
-I don’t know what that is yet – whether it will be long-term relationships or not – but I’ve realised that there are really lovely people out there.
+I don’t know what that is yet – whether it will be long-term relationships or not – but I’ve realized that there are really lovely people out there.
 If you give people a chance and keep an open mind, great things can happen."